 The 5Nine Manager is a paid service, but you can get a free trial.

 This review has given you a wide range of VM monitoring tools to choose from.
 Which is the best for you?
-That will be dictated by your circumstances.
+Your circumstances will dictate that.
 Some VM monitoring tools are really system-wide infrastructure management systems that feature great virtualization functions.
 Other tools in the list are just small utilities that enhance your view of VM data or improve just one aspect of VM performance.

 As you will glean from the statements in this report, the network monitoring industry is in transition at the moment.
 Ten years ago, virtualization was in its infancy and cloud services were a new trend.
 Both concepts now dominate networked services.
 It is not impossible to predict that, very soon, cloud services and the virtualization technology that makes them possible will be the standard method of network provisioning.
 The complexities of on-site server and application management will be a thing of the past.